KebabRonin/shoreline/readme.md

 It uses 111 controllers with the work strategy mentioned above.
 > Each controller has ~90 robots to monitor, which corresponds to the average case (90% healthy robot prob, 100 max robots processed).

-Simulation results | Performance depending on controller count (average over 10 rounds) :-----------------:|:-----------------:
+Simulation results | Performance depending on controller count (average over 10 runs) :-----------------:|:-----------------:
 ![](Figure_1.png)  | ![](Figure_2.png)